Ludwig Study Extends the Potential for Personalized Immunotherapy to a Large Variety of Cancers

 CHANNELS

-Newswise — A Ludwig Cancer Research study shows that ovarian cancer, which has proved resistant to currently available immunotherapies, could be susceptible to personalized immunotherapy.
+Newswise — March 15, 2018, New York — A Ludwig Cancer Research study shows that ovarian cancer, which has proved resistant to currently available immunotherapies, could be susceptible to personalized immunotherapy.
 Led by Ludwig Lausanne investigator Alexandre Harari and George Coukos, director of the Ludwig Institute for Cancer Research, Lausanne, the study shows that ovarian tumors harbor highly reactive killer T cells—which kill infected and cancerous cells—and demonstrates how they can be identified and selectively grown for use in personalized, cell-based immunotherapies.

 “Tumors whose cells tend to be highly mutated, like those of melanoma and lung cancer, are the ones that respond best to immunotherapies,” says Harari.
 “It has long been a question whether we’d even be able to detect sufficiently mutation-reactive T cells in patients with tumors that have low mutational loads.”